ndeverge/twivent/README.md

 Look for the id of your calendar, and then copy and paste it in the `conf/twivent.conf` file, in the `calendarId` property.

+### Twitter API

+The Twitter API is used to send tweets on your account.

+To do so, you first have to get some credentials from the [Twitter Dev site](https://dev.twitter.com/) by creating a new [app](https://dev.twitter.com/apps) with "Read & Write access" using the twitter account that will be used to tweet your events.

+Then, create access token and you'll get:

+* a consumerKey
+* a consumerSecret
+* an accessToken
+* an accessTokenSecret

+Copy and paste these infos in the `conf/twivent.conf` file, in the according properties.

 ### To sum up

 Your `conf/twivent.conf` file shoud look like: